gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 ![container registry page empty image](img/container_registry_page_empty_image.png)

-You may need to enable container registry (under project's settings) to your project to see this tab.
+You may need to [enable Container Registry](../../user/project/container_registry.md#enable-the-container-registry-for-your-project) to your project to see this tab.
+You'll find it under your project's **Settings > General > Sharing and permissions**.

 ![container registry checkbox](img/container_registry_checkbox.png)

-To start using Container Registry on our machine, we first need to login to the GitLab registry using our GitLab username and password.
+To start using Container Registry on our machine, we first need to login to the GitLab registry using our GitLab username and password:

 ```bash
 docker login registry.gitlab.com